brenwell/pixi-each-after/README.md

 # pixi-each-after

-pixi-each-after is a plugin for pixi.js. which iterates through an array with an interval between each call.
-Stop & kill iteration.
+Pixi-each-after is a plugin for pixi.js which iterates through an array with an interval between each call.
+With stop & kill iteration support.
 This library wraps `each-after` with `pixi-timeout` as its custom timer.
 For usage information please see [See each-after docs](https://github.com/brenwell/each-after)

 ### Requirements